Treehouse of Horror XIX: Cultural references

 The first segment of the episode is a parody of Transformers.
 The second segment features a parody of the opening of Mad Men and Homer kills several celebrities, including Kate Winslet, Prince, George Clooney, and Neil Armstrong, set to the song "Psycho Killer" by Talking Heads.
 Krusty getting killed in a woodchipper references the woodchipper scene from the movie, Fargo.
 Other celebrities shown include Golda Meir, Edward G. Robinson, John Wayne and John Lennon, who says "All we're saying is 'Let's eat some brains'", a reference to the chorus of "Give Peace a Chance" by the Plastic Ono Band.
 The commercial "Planet of the Taste" is a parody of the 1968 film Planet of the Apes.

-The final segment, "It's the Grand Pumpkin, Milhouse" is a parody of It's the Great Pumpkin, Charlie Brown (and was supposed to be named "It's The Great Pumpkin, Milhouse," but due to legal reasons, was renamed) and contains several references to the Peanuts series.
+The final segment, "It's the Grand Pumpkin, Milhouse" is a parody of It's the Great Pumpkin, Charlie Brown (and was supposed to be named "It's The Great Pumpkin, Milhouse," but for legal reasons, was renamed) and contains several references to the Peanuts series.
 In the segment, Milhouse wears the same clothes and plays the same role as Linus van Pelt.
 Lisa is modelled after Sally Brown and Bart looks like Charlie Brown; he even says "good grief", echoing Charlie Brown's catchphrase.
 The main theme to Peanuts "Linus and Lucy" is played several times.
 A redesigned version of Santa's Little Helper can be seen sleeping on top of his dog house and Homer is seen sleeping on top of his house in a manner similar to Snoopy.
 When Marge first speaks, she uses a muted trombone.
 This is a parody of the "wah wah wah" voice that is used for adults in the various Peanuts specials.
 At the end of the segment, she says to the audience that they can send complaints to an address which she only says in more muted trombone noises.
 Milhouse' prayer to the Grand Pumpkin is similar to the Nicene Creed.
 The dance scene during the Halloween party is a parody of the dance scene in A Charlie Brown Christmas right down to Kang and Kodos in a nonspeaking cameo as the twins 3 and 4.